PrincetonUniversity/FastTemplatePeriodogram/README.md

 of RR Lyrae stars, but that (2) it required a substantial amount of computational resources to perform these fits.

+### How do we speed this up?

+* The non-equispaced fast Fourier transform (NFFT)
+* Polynomial zero-finding

+The FTP is a non-linear extension of the GLS.
+The nonlinearity of the problem can be reduced to finding the zeros of an order `~6H` polynomial at each trial frequency.

-However, if the templates are sufficiently smooth to be well-approximated by a short truncated Fourier series of length `H`.
-Using this representation, the optimal parameters (amplitude, phase, offset) of the template fit can then be found exactly after finding the roots of a polynomial at each trial frequency.
+Templates must be well-approximated by a short truncated Fourier series of length `H`.
+Using this representation, the optimal parameters (amplitude, phase, offset) of the template fit at a given trial frequency can then be found *exactly* after finding the roots of a polynomial at each trial frequency.

 The coefficients of these polynomials involve sums that can be efficiently